Updated: 28 September 2020

 - o The EHTP, when used as intended in the EHTS Holder, does not generate solid particles, as demonstrated by detailed experiments involving scanning electron microscopy (SEM) analysis.
 Thermodenuder and thermodilution techniques are not able to determine the presence of solid particles alone without being combined with microscopy analysis, such as SEM.

-- o The absence of combustion in the EHTP, when used as intended in the EHTS Holder, and that the aerosol generated is not smoke have been substantiated by scientific evidence and has been verified by third-party scientific experts in numerous countries as well as by independent research organizations.
+- o The absence of combustion in the EHTP, when used as intended in the EHTS Holder, and that the aerosol generated is not smoke have been substantiated by scientific evidence and have been verified by third-party scientific experts in numerous countries as well as by independent research organizations.

 To summarize, scientific evidence comprehensively demonstrates that there is no combustion of the EHTP tobacco material occurring during intended use of the EHTS and that the aerosol generated is not smoke.